PranaliRPatil/Python_OOP_Basics/BUILTINS.md

 ```

 10. ### **sorted(iterable, *, key=None, reverse=False)**:
-Return a new sorted list from the items in iterable.
+Return a new sorted list from the items in iterable
 ```python
    >>> a=[10,2,13,11]
    >>> sorted(a)